immmmsimon-debug/FSAE-Wake-Deflector/README.md

     <img width="460" height="380" alt="bottom" src="https://github.com/user-attachments/assets/21372fe8-0307-48ff-8660-0019dbce9d0c" />

   </p>

+- Due to the deadline that we have a limited resource the CFD is run in a 6 degree yaw enviroment with air speed of 15m/s.
+This was taken from the average yaw angle that we have experience during previous competition.

-## Iteration 6 - 14
+## Iteration 6-17 Concepts
   Some way we can solve this by either creating a stronger vortex or to relocate the vortex.
 In order to create a strong vortex I utilze the pressure diffenrece create by a airfoil geometry.
 Furthermore due to the shape there is less likely a chance of flow seperation from the airfoil meaning that it will be able to operate at various yaw angle.
+However the vortex cannot be to large since the side channel nozzle  might cause the vortex to burst, and ruin air flow.

+  ### Iteration 6

+## Iteration 18